Joey Gallo Player Props: Twins vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.7 K/9, the first-best in the league.
+- The pitching staff for the Braves has a collective 9.7 K/9, the second-best in MLB.

-- The Braves have the ninth-ranked team ERA across all league pitching staffs (3.87).
+- The Braves have the eighth-ranked team ERA among all MLB pitching staffs (3.83).

-- Braves pitchers combine to give up 86 total home runs at a rate of 1.1 per game (to rank 15th in the league).
+- Braves pitchers combine to rank 16th in baseball in home runs surrendered (87 total, 1.1 per game).

-- In his most recent appearance on Tuesday against the Philadelphia Phillies, the right-hander threw six innings, allowing one earned run while surrendering eight hits.
+- The righty's most recent time out was on Thursday against the Philadelphia Phillies, when he went seven scoreless innings while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.